-46. Timely Use of Funds for Right of Way Support and Capital
+41. Timely Use of Funds for Support

-The following requirements apply to timely use of funds allocated by the Commission for SHOPP right of way support and capital costs:
+The following requirements apply to timely use of funds allocated by the Commission for SHOPP capital outlay support (COS) costs:

 - a.
-Funds that are programmed for Caltrans' right of way support and capital costs are available for allocation only until the end of the fiscal year identified in the SHOPP.
-Whenever programmed funds are not allocated by this deadline, the project phase lapses and the phase will be deleted from the SHOPP, unless Caltrans requests an allocation time extension that is approved by the Commission before the end of the fiscal year.
-If the lapsed phase is critical to the delivery of the project, the project is considered a failed project and all unallocated phases will be de-programmed from the SHOPP. - b.
-Funds allocated for right of way support and capital must initiate expenditure within six months of the date of allocation unless the Commission approves a project expenditure time extension.
-Whenever allocated right of way support or capital funds have not initiated expenditure within six months of the date of allocation these allocated funds will be rescinded. - c.
-Right of way activities occur during the design and construction phases.
-To allow sufficient time for completion of work during these two phases, after the Commission's allocation for right of way support or capital, Caltrans has up to 72 months to complete the scope of work specific to that project phase.
-This policy applies to right of way support or capital allocations that have occurred beginning with June 2017.

-- d.
-At the time of allocation, the Commission may extend the deadline for completion of work and the expenditure of funds, if necessary, to accommodate the proposed expenditure plan for the project.
-Caltrans must submit justification for an extended timeline beyond the 72 months. - e.
-Caltrans will provide a report at each Commission meeting on projects which have not started expending allocated support or capital funds within four months of the date of the Commission's allocation.
+Funds that are programmed for Caltrans' COS costs are available for allocation only until the end of the fiscal year identified in the SHOPP.
+Whenever programmed funds are not allocated within this deadline, the project phase lapses and the phase will be deleted from the SHOPP, unless Caltrans requests an allocation time extension that is approved by the Commission before the end of the fiscal year.
+If the lapsed phase is critical to the delivery of the project, the project is considered a failed project and all unallocated phases will be unprogrammed from the SHOPP. - b.
+Funds allocated for all support phases must initiate expenditure within 6 months of the date of allocation unless the Commission approves a project expenditure time extension. - c.
+After the Commission's allocation for PA&ED, PS&E, and Construction support, Caltrans has up to 36 months to complete the scope of work specific to that project phase.
+At the time of fund allocation, the Commission may extend the deadline for completion of work and the expenditure of funds if necessary to accommodate the proposed expenditure plan for the project.
+For the purpose of this section, the construction support phase is deemed to end at construction contract acceptance.